inbo/oscibio/README.md

 # OSCIBIO website

-This repository contains the source files for the [Open science lab for biodiversity website](https://oscibio.inbo.be).
+This repository contains the source files for the website of the [Open science lab for biodiversity](https://oscibio.inbo.be).

 ## Usage

-This website makes use of the static website generator [Jekyll](https://jekyllrb.com/) and the [Petridish](https://github.com/peterdesmet/petridish) theme. **Each commit to `master` will automatically trigger a new build on GitHub Pages.** There is no need to build the site locally, but you can by installing Jekyll and running `bundle exec jekyll serve`.
+This website makes use of the static website generator [Jekyll](https://jekyllrb.com/) and the [Petridish](https://github.com/peterdesmet/petridish) theme. **Each commit to `main` will automatically trigger a new build on GitHub Pages.** There is no need to build the site locally, but you can by installing Jekyll and running `bundle exec jekyll serve`.

-Minor changes can be committed directly to `master`.
+Minor changes can be committed directly to `main`.

 Changes requiring review (e.g. new blog posts) should be created in a separate branch and submitted as a pull request.
 Some guidelines: